Family Violence Prevention Program: Call for proposals 2022 to 2023

 About the call

-The Family Violence Prevention Program (FVPP) provides vital services to Indigenous women, children, families and 2SLGBTQQIA+ people facing violent situations, and funds activities and key supports to help prevent future violence.
+The Family Violence Prevention Program (FVPP) provides vital services to Indigenous women, children, families and 2SLGBTQQIA+ people facing violent situations and funds activities and key supports to help prevent future violence.

 Strong and comprehensive proposals with a budget higher than the average range may be considered on an exceptional basis.
 These proposals will be assessed based on how they directly contribute to preventing family violence.

-Note: Applications from organizations with outstanding funding reports will not be reviewed.
+Applications from organizations with outstanding funding reports will not be reviewed.

 ISC may circulate proposals amongst other government departments with similar funding should the Family Violence Prevention Program be unable to fund the project.